learn-co-curriculum/react-ts-create-react-app/README.md

 ## Introduction

-So far, through this React course, a basic framework of files has been provided in the labs.
+So far, through our React lessons, a basic framework of files has been provided in the labs.
 In order to make React easier to work with, a specific file structure and set of _dependencies_ is required.
 Having to set all that up every time can be a bit of a pain and is also prone to error.
 On top of this, copying and pasting old React projects means you may miss out on the most up-to-date React features.

 Fortunately, the creators of React have also set up a handy tool for rapidly creating the barebones file structure we need for React apps.
 In this lesson, we